-from the why?-because. dept
+from the sued-into-acting-like-a-responsive-agency dept

 Good news has arrived for fliers who'd like to know exactly what the hell is going on when they're forbidden to board an airplane.

 The government will no longer refuse to confirm or deny that persons who are prevented from boarding commercial aircraft have been placed on the “No Fly List,” and such persons will have new opportunities to challenge the denial of boarding, the Department of Justice announced yesterday in a court filing.Thanks to several lawsuits, the DHS is no longer able to Glomar its way out of responding to travelers who suspect they've been blacklisted from flying.
 This filing addresses Mohamed v.
 Holder, but builds on revised redress procedures promised in the wake previous lawsuits.

 Under the previous redress procedures, individuals who had submitted inquiries to DHS TRIP generally received a letter responding to their inquiry that neither confirmed nor denied their No Fly status.
 Under the newly revised procedures, a U.S. person who purchases a ticket, is denied boarding at the airport, subsequently applies for redress through DHS TRIP about the denial of boarding, and is on the No Fly List after a redress review, will now receive a letter providing his or her status on the No Fly List and the option to receive and/or submit additional information.It's a huge step forward from just being told less-than-nothing by the agency's misnamed "Traveler Redress Inquiry Program."
 The first step has the DHS performing its own "redress review" -- something that appears to have no time limit for responses.
 And that's the beginning of the process.
 Members of the public will finally receive better and more detailed responses, but they will asked to perform several rounds of hoop-jumping, with the first couple of steps seemingly redundant.